CelestialCartographers/Loenn/README.md

 ## Usage

-The possible actions in Lönn are listed on the right, just select one to use it.
-Hold right click to move around the map.
-Left click is your main way to place an object or select something.
-Tools like rectangle or line require holding left click while moving across the screen.
-Scroll to zoom.

 Lönn supports a couple of keybinds and special mouse functionality, with more to come.
 The following list might not be comprehensive.
  - Ctrl + Plus: Zoom In
  - Ctrl + Minus: Zoom Out